Boarding Houses

 I think the best thing about living in the dormitories is that it’s a small group…

-There is a resident houseparent and an assistant houseparent in each house.
-This means that there is always a resident member of staff on duty, whom the pupils know well, 24 hours a day and 7 days a week.
-We also have resident GAP students (considered members of staff) who are very much involved in our boarding routines and with whom the pupils can relate.
-They often act as a bridge between houseparents and the pupils.
+There is a resident houseparent in The House and two assistant houseparents on the main school site.
+This means that there is always a resident member of staff on duty, whom the pupils know well, 24 hours a day and 7 days a week. who are in charge of the boarding routines.

 …so it’s very homely and you can get to know people from all year groups.